“Not life, but a good life, is expected of every citizen”

 Looking back, I can see how music videos, being mostly an edited collage of images, lack any unity of consciousness.
 They are at best a craft, but not an art.
 There’s a difference.
 I suppose a craftsman gets better at his work, better at, say, making the dove-tail joints even more dove-tailed.
 His latest craft is visible, and everyone agrees “it’s better.”
 What an artist gets better at is something harder to point to.

 When I stumble across an old great work I am struck by the feeling: Someone was here.
 Orwellian authorities, or today’s Islamics, can try to make a female artist an unperson, but if even one great work remains: You know.
 Truly, “no artist paints only one picture.”
 The artist leaves an earlier body of work as she develops into her good ability and good taste.
 Back to music videos: Have they developed?
 Are they any better now than in the 1980’s?
-Are there any classics on MTV that musicians today will peer at frame by frame, just as art students in a museum will be peering at, and then copying-to-learn, a masterpiece?
+Are there any classics on MTV that musicians today will peer at frame by frame, just as art students in a museum will be peering at, and then copying-to-learn, every centimetre of a masterpiece?
 And hey, another thing: Thinking back to poor Roger Ebert, are there any classic video games that our children will play?
+(I answer no, no, no and maybe a simple arcade game)

 Suddenly I am reminded of a cartoon strip decades ago in Mad Magazine.
 At a party a lady notices a painting on the wall.